This page is about the Department of Primary Health Care and General Practice contribution to the University of Otago medical degree.

 The Department of Primary Health Care and General Practice is involved in teaching students at all levels in the Advanced Learning in Medicine (ALM) course in Wellington.
 Students attend the Wellington campus for ALM years 4, 5 and 6 of the MBChB degree.

 Advanced Learning in Medicine (ALM)

 The ALM course is modular with rotating block modules through the three years and vertical modules running throughout the course.

 Teaching in the Department is research informed and also drives educational research.
 Recent research topics have included the teaching of Chronic Condition Management , Palliative Care teaching , Interdisciplinary teaching , and the teaching of Genital Examination.
-The courses are regularly evaluated and changes made as needed.
+The courses is regularly evaluated and changes made as needed.

 General practice is taught in conjunction with Public Health – each discipline taking primary responsibility for 5 weeks of the combined 10 week module.
 This involves clinical tutors in the community, as well as tutors from a number of different disciplines within the School

 Based at the Wellington School, this 2 week module allows for consolidation of principles of Primary Health Care and General Practice and preparation for the extended clinical placement in the Trainee Intern year.

 Students are exposed to advanced General Practice concepts such as travel medicine, management of sexual assault and injecting drug users.
 There is also a strong emphasis on professionalism including communication, interdisciplinary practice and medico-legal issues.

 Clinically focused preparation for the TI year includes skills such as prescribing and minor surgery, as well as clinical teaching for genital examinations and common musculoskeletal conditions.